hirememorey/election_game/FRONTEND_IMPLEMENTATION_GUIDE.md

 ## ✅ Success Criteria

-- [ ] Action Points display shows current player and remaining AP
-- [ ] All action buttons show correct AP costs
+- [ ] Apple-level design system works across all target devices
-- [ ] Actions are disabled when insufficient AP
+- [ ] Touch interactions are smooth and responsive
-- [ ] Campaign action works with office selection and PC input
+- [ ] Accessibility features work properly
-- [ ] Turn status updates correctly
+- [ ] Performance is optimal (60fps animations)
-- [ ] UI is mobile responsive
+- [ ] User feedback is positive
 - [ ] No console errors during gameplay
 - [ ] All existing functionality still works

-## 🚀 Next Steps After Implementation
+## 🚀 Next Steps After Testing

-1. **Test thoroughly** with multiple players
-2. **Gather feedback** on UI/UX
+1. **Gather user feedback** on the design system
-3. **Optimize performance** if needed
+2. **Optimize performance** based on testing results
+3. **Refine design elements** based on feedback
-4. **Add animations** for better user experience
+4. **Add additional animations** if needed
-5. **Consider accessibility** improvements
+5. **Consider accessibility improvements** based on testing

 ---

-**Good luck with the implementation!
-The backend is solid and tested, so focus on creating a smooth, intuitive user experience.**
+**The Apple-level design system is fully implemented and deployed.
+Focus on testing, gathering user feedback, and optimizing the user experience.**